Maumagnaguagno/Polygonoid/examples/goalrtree/README.md

 ```

 ## ToDo's
-- Intermediate rects may overlap with current implementation
+- Intermediate rects may overlap in current implementation